implse/Data_Structure_Python/README.md

 |Insert                      |O(log n) |
 |Delete                      |O(log n) |

+Worst case scenarios :

+If the Tree become unbalanced then the operations running times can be reduced to O(n).

 ### Binary Tree Traversals:

-__Preorder Traversal__:

-- Visit the root.
-- Traverse the left subtree in Preorder.
-- Traverse the right subtree in Preorder.
+3 main Tree Traversal Method :

+- InOrder : visit the Left SubTree then the Root the the Right SubTree recursively.
+- PreOrder : visit the Root then Left SubTree then the Right SubTree recursively.
+- PostOrder : visit the Left SubTree then the right Sub Tree and the Root recursively.